 Why This Recipe is a Keeper!

-When fried, cabbage develops a delicious nutty, slightly sweet flavor because the natural sugars in it caramelize.
-That savory, sweet flavor that results from the caramelization pairs perfectly with the smokiness of bacon and the earthy, pungent flavor of onions in this Southern-inspired side dish.
+When fried, cabbage develops a delicious nutty, slightly sweet flavor because its natural sugars caramelize.
+That savory, sweet flavor that results from the caramelization pairs perfectly with the smokiness of the bacon and the earthy, pungent flavor of onions in this Southern-inspired side dish.

-Green cabbage, packed with nutrients and fiber, is a versatile and budget-friendly vegetable that can go a long way.
+Packed with nutrients and fiber, green cabbage is a versatile and budget-friendly vegetable that can go a long way.
 If you have a half-head of cabbage remaining from another recipe, you can use it to prepare this quick, easy, healthy low-carb side dish.
-Fried cabbage is great with so many things but especially meatloaf, pot roast, and chicken pot pie!
+Fried cabbage is great with many things, especially meatloaf, stracotto, and chicken pot pie!

 This Fried Cabbage with Bacon recipe is: